-A time series is constructed based on the same time series of historic quarter-hourly positive and negative LFC block imbalances as specified in Section 3.1.1.
+The proposed update of the aFRR volume determination is based on a time series of historical observations of quarter-hourly positive and negative LFC block imbalances.
 As required by Article 152(2.a), the sampling of the historical time series is determined at 15 minutes, covers at least an entire year, and never ends earlier as 6 months before the calculation date.
-In such a 'static' methodology, the result is submitted for approval to the NRA.
-This implies that the time series, and thus the probability distribution curve, is not updated after approval of the methodology.
+When calculating the aFRR needs, a time series of LFC block imbalances is used from January 1, 2020 to December 31, 2021.